-Designed to promote enjoyment of and respect for the Australian outdoors, the programme provides students with the opportunity to develop both skills and knowledge for responsible interaction with their environment.
+Our core Outdoor Education program provides all students with the opportunity to develop both skills and knowledge for responsible interaction with their environment.

-The Junior School Camping programme includes students visiting and/or staying in places such as Sovereign Hill in Ballarat, Kangaroo Island, the Murray Lands, the Adelaide Hills and the Mid North of South Australia.
+The Junior School Camping program includes students visiting and/or staying in places such as Sovereign Hill in Ballarat, Kangaroo Island, the Murray Lands, the Adelaide Hills and the Mid North of South Australia.

-The base for the Outdoor Education programme in the Middle School is Old Watulunga, a 17 hectare property on the Finniss River, 75 kilometres south of Adelaide.
-Students in Years 7, 8 and 10 participate in camps based at Old Watulunga and develop skills in kayaking, sailing, bushwalking, rock climbing, and orienteering.
+The base for the Outdoor Education program in the Middle School is Old Watulunga, a 17 hectare property on the Finniss River, just over an hour's drive south of Adelaide.
+Students in Years 7, 8 and 10 participate in age-appropriate graded camps based at Old Watulunga and develop skills in kayaking, sailing, bushwalking, rock climbing, and orienteering.
 Year 9 students undertake a camp on Yorke Peninsula.
 Activities include coastal exploration, bushwalking and aquatic pursuits.